 Best-Rated Small Business Telecommunications

 Compare Business Telecommunications providers in New Zealand at Canstar Blue.
-2degrees, One NZ and Spark were compared on Overall Satisfaction, Billing, Customer Service, Flexibility of Contract, Network Performance and Value for Money.
+One NZ, Spark and 2degrees were compared on Overall Satisfaction, Billing, Customer Service, Flexibility of Contract, Network Performance and Value for Money.

 See our Ratings Methodology.

-For the third year in a row, 2degrees has been rated number one for customer satisfaction by its legions of very satisfied small business customers.
+One NZ is rated No.1 for customer satisfaction by its legions of very satisfied small business customers.

 How we rate small business telecommunications providers

-Our review compares telecommunications providers on customer satisfaction, so you can discover what other Kiwis think about our compared providers before you go ahead and decide to use one to help keep your small business connected.
-Think of it like asking hundreds of your friends and colleagues which small business telecommunications provider they think is best!
+Our review compares telecommunications providers on customer satisfaction, so you can discover what other Kiwis think about our compared providers before you pick one to help keep your small business connected.
+Think of it like asking hundreds of your friends and colleagues which small business telecommunications provider they think is best.

 Respondents rate their satisfaction with their small business telecommunications providers from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
 Brand satisfaction was rated by respondents on the following criteria: